Breaking the SFT Plateau: Multimodal Structured Reinforcement Learning for Chart-to-Code Generation: Methods

 \textbf{Textual Reward} While the RLVR method provides a powerful mechanism to guide models by measuring the correctness of detailed information, its practical application is challenged by the stylistic diversity of generated code, particularly in data definitions and function calls.
 This stylistic heterogeneity leads to difficulty in comprehensively extracting and parsing the critical information for reward computation.
 To mitigate this, we introduce a code normalization step that maps each generated output to a canonical representation before calculating the reward.
 This process ensures the textual reward function is invariant to syntactic variations, providing a more suitable method for RLVR.
-Specifically, the textual reward is multifaceted, consisting of a binary score for execution success and a more granular rule-based accuracy score.
-This accuracy metric is a weighted average derived from evaluating key aspects of the generated code.
+Specifically, the textual reward is a granular rule-based accuracy score, which is a weighted average derived from evaluating key aspects of the generated code.
 We assess data values using soft value matching, chart types with hard string matching, layout with hard value matching and elements like titles and labels via edit distance.
 The soft value matching allows a relative error tolerance of $\pm$5\%.
-The final textual reward is the addition of execution and a rule-based accuracy score.
+Separately, we compute an execution reward, which is a binary score indicating whether the generated code can be executed successfully.
+These two rewards ensure that both the fidelity of critical information and the executability of the code are considered during RL optimization.